Joining the lab

 I am always interested in new scientists/engineers joining our team.
 Previous experience in wind tunnel diagnostics (such as PIV), data visualization or machine learning is advantageous.
 Experience with Matlab or Python also beneficial.
 When getting in touch please highlight evidence of independent research, conceptualization, design, building/manufacture and testing processes, or any project that you feel best highlights hands-on or problem solving skills.
 Writing samples are also encouraged.

-For autumn 2023, I am planning to recruit one more PhD students to explore challenges in applied hypersonics.
-These positions would focus on hypersonic jet interactions, hypersonic measurement in cutting edge national facilities and synthesis of experimental and computational datasets to extract unmeasured variables.
-A strong datascience component is likely.
+Hypersonic position: focus on hypersonic jet interactions, hypersonic measurement in cutting edge national facilities and synthesis of experimental and computational datasets to extract unmeasured variables. this work will involve A strong datascience component.
 US citizens only.

 Prospective students and postdoctoral candidates are encouraged get in touch to discuss potential projects and mutual interests that may be supported through applications for independent funding.
 There are a number of funding opportunities available for postdocs, graduate and undergraduate students and I would be happy to support the application of someone who would be a good fit for the lab.